tldahlgren/spack/lib/spack/docs/environments.rst

    $ spack env create --include-concrete myenv included_env

-You can also create an included environment by adding the ``include_concrete`` heading in the yaml.
+You can also create an included environment through the ``spack.yaml`` file.
+It involves adding the ``include_concrete`` heading in the yaml followed by the absolute path to the independent environments.

 .. code-block:: yaml